So, what is development?

-Two provocations to think about here:
+Two provocations to think about here are:

-- Development has a culture
+Development has a culture

-- Development’s own culture is produced and enacted by global institutions, policies, governments, agencies, texts and policies.
+Development’s own culture is produced and enacted by global institutions, policies, governments, agencies, texts and policies.

-- Development work occurs across social and cultural difference.
+Development work occurs across social and cultural difference.

-- Differences of governance structures and cultures, religion, family, gender, ethnicity, sexuality, justice and legal systems, economic exchange and reciprocity traditions, environmental values are all important considerations in development work.
+Differences of governance structures and cultures, religion, family, gender, ethnicity, sexuality, justice and legal systems, economic exchange and reciprocity traditions, environmental values are all important considerations in development work.

-Share your thoughts in comments.
+Discuss your thoughts and reasoning with other learners in the comments.

 © Deakin University